etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 ## Reflection

-The team is wokring together well at this point, different members are specializing in different tasks to make things are efficient as possible.
+The team is working together well at this point; different members are specializing in different tasks to make things are efficient as possible.
-As stated we are fussing with git and merge conflicts between meta files and scene files which is proving to be a nusance, however The game as a whole is coming together well and we are learning a lot about Unity!
+As stated we are fussing with git and merge conflicts between meta files and scene files which is proving to be a nuisance.
+However, the game as a whole is coming together well and we are learning a lot about Unity!

 TODO: Reflect on the game's state and the development process.
 List what is working and what is not working.